-

 Soundproofing a restaurant is not as difficult as it seems.
 With some forethought, the right materials and perhaps a few layout changes, you can make a big difference in your customers’ acoustic experience.

 At Soundproof Cow, we provide solutions to help restaurants reduce noise and improve acoustics in their building.
-Take our free acoustic analysis if you’d like more help getting started.
+Take our free acoustic analysis if you’d like more guidance on getting started.
 You’ll need to know the measurements of your restaurant and what materials are on the floor, walls and ceiling.
 This can help give you an idea of where to start.
-Or, contact us directly for more help.
+Or, contact us directly for further assistance.

 Restaurant Soundproofing Products